 How Lent Reminds Us We Can Never Repay God

 Lent is not about evening things out with God.
-Since our prayers and sacrifices add nothing to God’s greatness or happiness, they are not primarily for His benefit, but rather for our own.
-Lent helps us recognize what we owe God, but even beyond that it is about preparing for the celebration of Christ’s supreme act of charity in suffering His Passion and death for our salvation.
+Since our prayers and sacrifices add nothing to God’s greatness or happiness, they are not primarily for his benefit, but rather for our own.
+Lent helps us recognize what we owe God, but even beyond that, it is about preparing for the celebration of Christ’s supreme act of charity in suffering his Passion and death for our salvation.
 The prayer and penances are a means to our growth in charity, which is achieved when obstacles between ourselves and God are removed.
 As Jesus notes in the Gospel, one of those obstacles often is a lack of peace with our brother.
-For, “he who does not love his brother whom he has seen, cannot love God whom he has not seen” (1 Jn 4:20).
-This Lent, may the charity of the Just Man fill us with longing for the kingdom of heaven and inspire us to imitate Him.
+For “he who does not love his brother whom he has seen, cannot love God whom he has not seen” (1 John 4:20).
+This Lent, may the charity of the Just Man fill us with longing for the kingdom of heaven and inspire us to imitate him.

 This post was written by Br.
 Joachim Kenney, O.P., who entered the Order of Preachers in 2010.
 He is a graduate of the University of Louisville.